 Your particular financial situation will determine whether a Chapter 7 or Chapter 13 case is best for you.

 Keep in mind that if you file a bankruptcy case, you’ll still be responsible for repaying the retirement account loan according to the retirement plan’s rules.
 The payment might leave you without the necessary funds to meet your household expenses or to continue saving towards retirement.

-Moreover, if you are less than 59 ½ years old and you leave your job before you have repaid the loan, you will need to pay it off quickly, or you could get hit with income taxes on that money, plus an early withdrawal penalty.
+Moreover, if you are less than 59½ years old and you leave your job before you have repaid the loan, you’ll need to pay it off quickly.
+Otherwise, you could get hit with income taxes on that money, plus an early withdrawal penalty.